 Research LLM Students

-- Full-time international PhD; approximately $33,500 in their first year.
+- International Research LLM: approximately $19,256 (minimum) for the year of the degree.
 Funding availability for international graduate students is limited and highly competitive.

 Osgoode Scholarships & Fellowships